wcjohnchen/single_cell/README.md

 <img src="figure/biomarkers_scatacseq.png" style="width:50%; height: 50%;">

 **(B)** Barplot of highly-variable differentially expressed 3'UTR APA gene expression profile.
-The top 25 statistically most highly expressed genes were shown as representatives.
+Only the top 25 statistically most highly expressed genes were shown as representatives (1,030 genes in total).
 Wilcoxon test was peformed for each gene versus the rest within the cluster.
 Genes were filterd by adjusted p-value < 0.05 and absolute value of log2 fold change > 0.05.
 Adjusted p-values were calculated by Benjamini–Hochberg procedure.

 <img src="figure/barplot_gene_expression_scatacseq.png" style="width:60%; height:60%;">